libvips/libvips/doc/Using-vipsthumbnail.md

 $ vipsthumbnail *.jpg
 ```

-will make a thumbnail for every jpeg in the current directory.
+will make a thumbnail for every JPEG in the current directory.
 See the
 [Output directory](#output-directory) section below to see how to change
 where thumbnails are written.